ExploitXpert/BootloaderJonas/README.md

 # Part 2 - Isolating the double flow from os

-# part 4 - Change the run foreverloop to run loop function waiter for application, with my own api.
+# part 3 - The code some ours process will run in run forever loop

-# Last part commming soon
+# Updating Soon